 IQ Glass Solutions LTD, Sky House, Raans Road, Amersham, HP6 6FT

-IQ Glass are fast becoming the experts in basement glazing due to our expertise in glass, large glazing elements into underground zones and a learnt understanding of building regulation and architecture.
+IQ Glass is fast becoming the expert in basement glazing due to our expertise in glass, large glazing elements into underground zones and a learned understanding of Building Regulations and architecture.
 To make a basement extension usable, enjoyable and liveable, you need to be clever and creative to get that much-needed natural light into the space.

 The first and most straightforward way of getting light down into the internal space of the basement area is by using rooflights.
 Walk on rooflights are an obvious way to do this as they do not impede floor space on the above floors.
 Placing these on southern elevations will bring in the maximum amount of light and if your basement extension runs out under your garden walk on glass panels embedded into the floor, decking or patio are great minimal solutions to light ingress below.
 If the space is available, a sunken courtyard or light well down into the basement space will improve light ingress.

 For southern elevations, a solar control coating is usually recommended.
 In areas where snow fall is frequent or heavy, you may want to consider using IQ Heated Glass on rooflights and glass floors.
 This specialist technical glazing solution will melt any snow or ice fall on the glass elements keeping them clear and transparent at all times of the year.

 Having rooflights translucent or sandblasted is a very straightforward way of ensuring that the glass aspects of a building are not impeaching on the privacy of any occupant, but then will not allow vision through the glass at any time.
 An alternative option is to use a technical glass solution such as IQ’s Privacy Glass that can change from transparent to translucent with the application of electricity, leaving the choice up to the occupier.